cn-uofbasel/ccn-lite/doc/README-arduino.md

     http://www.rfduino.com/wp-content/uploads/2014/04/RFduino.Quick_.Start_.Guide_.pdf

-2. Open the file `$CCNL_HOME/src/arduino/rfduino/rfduino.ion` in the Arduino IDE.
+2. Open the file `$CCNL_HOME/src/arduino/rfduino/rfduino.ion` in the Arduino IDE and update: You have to provide the absolute path of the C file to be included.

 3. Compile and upload the code by running `verify/compile` and `upload`.

-4. Connect to your device by using the Serial Monitor (`Tools` > `Serial Monitor`) or through the ino command line with:
+4. Connect to your device by using the Serial Monitor (inside the IDE: `Tools` > `Serial Monitor`) or at command line level through ```ino``` with:

     ```bash
     ino serial